 Additionally, Mr. Kahn oversees the firm’s securities class action practice, which has been responsible for settlements including In re Virgin Mobile USA IPO Litigation, 2:07-cv-05619-SDW-MCA ($19.5 million settlement), In re Tesco PLC Securities Litigation, 14 Civ.
 8495 ($12 million settlement), In re BigBand Networks, Inc Securities Litigation, 3:07-CV-05101-SBA ($11 million settlement), and In re U.S. Auto Parts Networks, Inc. Securities Litigation, 2:07-cv-02030-GW-JC ($10 million settlement).
-Moreover, Mr. Kahn is co-counsel with David Boies in the long-running securities class action against Halliburton, where the firm has twice beaten back Halliburton’s attempt in the United States Supreme Court to eviscerate shareholder rights.
+Moreover, Mr. Kahn is Co-Class Counsel with David Boies in the long-running securities class action against Halliburton, where the firm twice beat back Halliburton’s attempt in the United States Supreme Court to eviscerate shareholder rights, and obtained a $100 million settlement for the Class.
 Mr. Kahn oversees one of the most successful U.S. appellate practices in the securities field.

 In addition to securities lawsuits, Mr. Kahn has significant experience with consumer fraud and mass tort class actions.
 Mr. Kahn has been appointed to various leadership positions in federal class action litigation.
 Mr. Kahn also manages the firm’s portfolio monitoring program for public and private institutional investors.